David William McMillan, Ph.D.

 Click to schedule a meeting with me

-At The Miami Project (TMP), we conduct research with and for people living with paralysis from spinal cord injury (SCI).
+At The Miami Project (TMP), we conduct research with and for people living with paralysis from spinal cord injury (SCI) and other neurological conditions.
 Our science spans FDA indication-seeking clinical trials across virtually all clinical research settings—surgical, inpatient, outpatient, and beyond; and we engage various stakeholders across many professional sets—government, nonprofit, for profit, and beyond.

 My dissertation pertained to the role of the autonomic nervous system in the absorption, trafficking, and fates of dietary fat.
-I still keep a keen eye on the neurogenic physiology of feeding and obesity, but now direct many of my laboratory efforts at developing quantitative autonomic diagnostics.
+I still keep a keen eye on the neurogenic physiology of feeding and obesity, and also collaborate to develop quantitative autonomic diagnostics.
 I also align some of my field efforts with regional demands and and affordances—aiming at the disproportionate risks (e.g., hurricanes and heat) and rewards (e.g., scuba and sailing) the Tropical Atlantic poses for people living with disability from paralysis.

-I am a daily bicycle commuter, a keen purveyor of many forms of adaptive outdoor recreation, a scuba diver and adapted dive buddy, and a President of Therapeutic Scuba Institute, a 501(c)(3) non-profit.
+I am a daily car-free commuter, a keen purveyor of many forms of adaptive outdoor recreation (culminating in my role as an adapted scuba dive buddy), and earnest contributor to many non-profit efforts and organizations.

 Affiliation